dpidan/react-server-components-workshop/exercises/5-rsc-compiler/README.md

     ReactDOM.hydrateRoot(document, createElement(Shell, { data }));
     ```

     We've added in `<BrowserScripts />`, a small utility component responsible for loading the React code on the client, and we've changed our bootstrap `./src/index.tsx` to now use this `createFromFetch()` function in hydration.
-This is the final piece we needed to glue our application together across all three instances: the RSC backend (`region-worker`), the SSR global Worker (`global-worker`) and the client/browser.
+This is the final piece we needed to glue our application together across all three instances: the RSC backend (`region-worker-daniel`), the SSR global Worker (`global-worker`) and the client/browser.
 You should now be able to `npm run dev` and see the entire app running on [`http://localhost:8005/`](http://localhost:8005/).